Tegan Nox: NXT (2017–2021)

-NXT (2019–2021)

 On 25 June 2019, Nox made her in-ring return at an NXT live event in Orlando, Florida.
 On 11 September, Nox made her NXT UK debut when she defeated Shax.
 Afterwards, Nox began a feud with NXT UK Women's Champion Kay Lee Ray, resulting in a non-title match between the two on 3 October episode of NXT UK, where Nox was unsuccessful.
 On 16 October, Nox returned to NXT, defeating Taynara.
 Thereafter, Nox began teaming with long-time friend Dakota Kai, with the two defeating Jessamyn Duke and Marina Shafir to become number one contenders to the WWE Women's Tag Team Championship on 23 October episode of NXT.
 Nox and Kai would go on to lose their title match against The Kabuki Warriors (Asuka and Kairi Sane) on 30 October episode of NXT.
 Two days later on SmackDown, Nox and Ripley were one of the many NXT wrestlers to invade the show, challenging Mandy Rose and Sonya Deville to a tag-team match, which Nox and Ripley emerged victorious.
 Later that night, Nox joined Triple H and the rest of the NXT roster as they declared war on both Raw and SmackDown, and vowed to win the Survivor Series brand warfare.
 Nox was chosen by Ripley to join her team as part of a women's WarGames match at NXT TakeOver: WarGames.
 At the event on 23 November, just before the match took place, Mia Yim was attacked backstage and unable to compete in the women's WarGames match, before her teammate Dakota Kai replaced Yim on Team Ripley.
 Ripley's team defeated Shayna Baszler's team, however Nox would not take part in the match after Kai turned on Team Ripley and attacked her.
+Nox had a title match for the NXT Women's Championship on 15 July episode of NXT, but was defeated by Io Shirai.
+On 30 September, WWE announced that Nox had once again suffered a torn ACL and would be out of action for an indefinite amount of time.